 This is extremely rare but yes it is possible.
 A CT scan would be able to tell this and surgery would likely be needed to deal with this problem.

-You could try a medication called Ursodiol but it is not very effective and most physicians, such as Dr. Harris, recommend surgery over this medication.
+You could try a medication called Ursodiol but it is not very effective and most physicians recommend gallbladder removal over this medication.

 Gallstones form because of imbalance in the contents of bile which flows from the liver into the intestines.
 Risk factors include obesity, a diet high in fat and low in fiber, rapid weight loss, being female, and taking estrogen containing medications.

-Everyone is different but generally the first couple of days after surgery may be a bit rough.
+Everyone is different but generally the first couple of days after laparoscopic gallbladder surgery may be a little rough.
 Hopefully after that you can just take over the counter medications for discomfort and get back to most activity.